jaro-orsag/isolate-iphone-photos/README.md

 * Cover with unit tests.
 Shame on me - I should have implemented tests first.
 That would also affect the design.
 * Enable force pushing to branches
 * Introduce concurrency and channels for communication between collector and writer
+* Refactor collector to be broken down to several smaller files